 It’s becoming a common refrain in all sorts of creative endeavors: some established, experienced talent are complaining about the vast numbers of newcomers to their field.
-I’ve… Continue
+I’ve heard it from web designers, graphic designers, copywriters, and yes,… Continue

 Added by Voiceover Universe on December 28, 2012 at 8:00am —

 Vocal placement is the bane of most character voice performer’s existence!
 It is profoundly rewarding to capture a unique sound vocally and equally disturbing when the placement wanders and morphs into another texture or is lost completely.
-The voice performer can adapt the instrument… Continue
+The voice performer can adapt the instrument through compressions and aspirations, textures and… Continue

 Added by Elley-Ray Hennessy on August 30, 2012 at 9:02am —